 The ceremony was like any other Sedar.
 It started with the blessing In Hebrew the Kiddish.
 The Seder begins with the saying of Kiddush.
 It’s to bless this most sacred of Jewish days.
 Kiddish means holiness.
 When its said the Kiddush acknowledge the sacredness of this holy day The LORD is thanked that he bought the peopleto celebrate the holiday.

 I felt a little tipsy once I drank the fourth wine cup of syrupy sweet Magen David.
 I’ve participated in other Seders so I knew it was the custom for each person’s cup to be filled by another participant The other person was a servant The cups were drunk as everyone reclined on their left side.
 Its suppose to symbolize luxury and majesty.

 We ate Matzah or Motzah if you prefer Its a kind of flat bread made from dough that doesn’t rise.
-So its really super duper flatbread.
-It makes flatbread lik its risen to the sky This variety I could tell was totally vegan.
+The result is a crisp flatbread.
+This variety I could tell was totally vegan.
 Veganism seems to be the in thing these days.
 I never saw so many animal lovers ever in my dear life.
-I wasn’t surprised at all the main course was a lentil dish.
+I mean lovers enough not to eat them, I wasn’t surprised at all the main course was a lentil dish.
 It was hearty and very filling.
 Finally the blessing of the Pesach and well wishes for everyone there Seymour and I loved being there .
 With the wine, the delicious food, the friendliness of the people there it was a warm, hearty, meaningful celebration.
 Tooleloo.
 Here’s to my partner in arms and colleague Auntie Carol and her Easter celebration at her church “Church of Our Holy Redeemer”